ipgur/ebay-kleinanzeigen-web-scraper-api/README.md

-Ebay doesn't offer a free API for ebay-kleinanzeigen.de.
+Ebay doesn't offer a free search API in front of ebay-kleinanzeigen.de.

-This repo builds a small spring-based API in front of ebay-kleinanzeigen.de which internally scrapes ebay-kleinanzeigen.de using Retrofit2 and jspoon
+This repo builds a small spring-based search API which internally scrapes the website using Retrofit2 and jspoon

 ```